bluegenes/bluegenes.github.io/_posts/2020-04-22-mkdocs-github-actions.md

 authors: N. Tessa Pierce
 ---

 I need to edit some documentation for our workflow projects [dammit](https://dib-lab.github.io/dammit) and [elvers](https://dib-lab.github.io/elvers).
 These docs are set up in [mkdocs](https://www.mkdocs.org), which I love for it's simplicity: I can write all my documentation in markdown, and mkdocs will take care of formatting and building html for web display.
-Thanks to Charles Reid for getting the lab on mkdocs a few years ago and for building us a [custome theme](https://github.com/dib-lab/mkdocs-material-dib) back in 2018!
+Thanks to Charles Reid for getting the lab on mkdocs a few years ago and for building us a [custom theme](https://github.com/dib-lab/mkdocs-material-dib) back in 2018!

 `GitHub Actions` can now be used to automate the manual part of building and deploying `mkdocs` documentation: time to set this up.